Automate or hire? 10 property management tasks and how to tackle them

 • Analyzing campaign performance

-Tools like Buildium offer built-in marketing automation features that integrate with leasing workflows.
+Tools such as Buildium offer built-in marketing automation features that integrate with leasing workflows.

 8. Inspections and Compliance